EU legal case against AstraZeneca next hearings set for May 26

-A Brussels court decided on Wednesday to hold two more hearings on May 26 in a legal case brought by the European Union against AstraZeneca (AZN.L) over COVID-9 vaccine deliveries.
+BRUSSELS (Reuters) - A Brussels court decided on Wednesday to hold two more hearings on May 26 in a legal case brought by the European Union against AstraZeneca over COVID-9 vaccine deliveries.

 A first hearing was held on Wednesday.